The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • Set up tracking systems for equipment to avoid overuse or underuse.

-• Establish maintenance schedules to ensure equipment is always in working order.
+• Establish maintenance schedules to ensure that the equipment is still in working condition.

 Optimize processes

-• Use analytics from studio management tools to identify inefficiencies.
+• Use the parses studio management tools to identify inefficiencies

 • Review programs regularly and refine them based on past performance.